 To make a work of art takes time.
 To make a parched wasteland also takes time.
 To build a prison takes time.
 What do you do with your time?

 We can say yes to marriage, career, hobbies, memberships, friendships, conversations, and how we spend our time.
 And we can say “no.” We can commit not to do something and not to give our time to it.
-It is with “no” that we make space for our yesses.
+It is with “no” that we make space for our yeses.
 We can say no to working more, in order to spend time with the family.
-We can say no to an extra project to ensure quality on the project we are already doing.
+We can say no to an extra project to ensure the quality of the project we are already doing.

 Many people have a history of saying “yes,” but not “no.” The pattern becomes one of pleasing others, heroic dedication, or sacrifice to standards of perfection.
 Many face challenges by always doing more, and more, and more.
 “Doing more” is the most primitive strategy there is – the reaction to overwhelm our challenges with effort.

 This is like adding clay to our work of art, but never carving away any space, never making a beautiful shape with both adding and subtracting.
 We can grow a monstrosity so large and unwieldy that we give up on the work of art.
 We just try to get by with keeping at least a corner of order with commitments squeezing any choice out of our available time.

 We need to step back and look at the shape of our lives and our work.
 Why not your work of art?
 Why not beauty and value?
 Why not “no” as well as “yes” to shape the curves of your living arc.

 In this question, we can encounter our fears, the fears that choose for us, that take away our power of ‘”no.”